History

 Most of the buildings around Drumsheugh Gardens have grand entrances and stairwells, few benefitting from lifts therefore requiring top floor residents to climb up to 80+ steps.
 The images above show the grand entrance to No. 30 (left) and the stairwell to 23 (right).
 Some are very ornate, other more utility.
 The image of No. 30 was kindly supplied by Savills Lettings (and photographed by Squarefoot Media).
 The image of 23 is now out of date since a carpet colour change was implemented.
 Several buildings have a history of medical related uses, as nursing homes, private hospitals and doctor's homes.

-Meldrum House, 15 Drumsheugh Gardens, for many years occupied by Her Majesty's Revenue & Customs is shown here under construction during the year 1959 as seen in the image (kindly provided by Margaret Hedge).
-The left-hand image shows the buiding in July 2019 with protective sheeting designed to hold in place elements of spalling concrete cladding for safety reasons.
-Built on the site of St. Andrew's Church (that was destroyed by fire) it was designed at a time when Government buildings were not subjected to the Planning Permission constraints of today, hence such an unfit building for its fine Victorian surroundings.
-In the early 2020's, the site received Planning Permission for redevelopment to an 'Aparthotel' comprising over 160 units and due for completion in 2023/4, despite objections raised by a number of neighbouring property owners, partly on the basis of volume of units and the innapropriate design and height of the proposed building (in the view of some residents).
-Although not directly impacting upon the 'Gardens', the proposal remains of considerable concern for the overall area, incluing its potential impact on traffic volume increases.
+Meldrum House, for many years occupied by Her Majesty's Revenue & Customs is shown here under construction during the year 1959 (kindly provided by Margaret Hedge).
+The left-hand image shows the buiding in July 2019 with protective sheeting designed to retain elements of spalling concrete cladding for safety reasons.
+Built on the site of the former St. Andrew's Church, it was designed at a time when Government buildings were not subjected to Planning Permission, hence such an unfit building for its fine Victorian surroundings.
+The site received Planning Permission for redevelopment to an 'Aparthotel' comprising 166 units, due for completion in Summer 2024, as The Resident, a well-respected group in the ownership of the Mactaggart Family & Partners.
+The Resident successfully operates hotels in London (Covent Garden, Victoria, Kensington) and Liverpool.

 Typical Section Through New Town Garden:

-The drawing above was created in respect of the description of a typical section through an Edinburgh Georgian New Town Garden (the Garden at Drumsheugh is within a Victorian setting but, in principle, designed to respect its Georgian neighbours), as recorded in the book by Dr. Connie Byrom called, "The Edinburgh New Town Gardens - Blessings as well as Beauties."
-The late Connie Byrom's book is highly respected as 'the authority' on the subject and has subsequently been enhanced by a similar publication by her husband, Dr. John Byrom, entitled, "The Care and Conservation of Shared Georgian Gardens."
+The drawing above was created to reflect the description of a typical section through an Edinburgh Georgian New Town Garden (the Gardens at Drumsheugh are within a Victorian setting but designed to respect Georgian neighbours), as recorded in the book by Dr. Connie Byrom called, "The Edinburgh New Town Gardens - Blessings as well as Beauties."
+Connie Byrom's book is highly respected as 'the authority' on the subject and has since been enhanced by a similar publication by Dr. John Byrom, entitled, "The Care and Conservation of Shared Georgian Gardens."

 Valuable reading on the subject of Edinburgh's New Town and Georgian Gardens: